Carolina Hurricanes Logo

 Carolina Hurricanes emblem

-The logos’ division into two groups brought them wide recognition because the fans had time to get used to their design.
-The first category is based on the tail of a whale that appears to have just dived into the water.
-This is a nod to the whalers: their harpoon was featured in the debut emblem when the club was named New England Whalers.
-Below the wide tail is a white “H,” and even below the green “W.” They denote the then name of the franchise – Hartford Whalers.
+Dividing the logos into two groups brought them wide recognition because fans had time to get used to their design.
+The first category is based on the whale tail, which seems to have just dived into the water.
+This refers to the whalers: their harpoon was depicted on the debut emblem when the club was called the New England Whalers.
+Under the wide tail is a white letter “H,” and below that, a green “W.” They denote the franchise’s name at the time, Hartford Whalers.

 Carolina Hurricanes symbol